salaant/code-refactor/README.md

-#Descripton
+##Descripton
-## The assignment was to refactor an existing site to make it more accessible.
+#The assignment was to refactor an existing site to make it more accessible.
-#User Story
+##User Story
+#AS A marketing agency
-## AS a marketing agency I want a codebase that follows accessibility standards so that our own site is optimized for search engines
+I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
-#Acceptance Citeria
+##Acceptance Citeria
-## GIVEN a webpage meets accessibility standards
+#GIVEN a webpage meets accessibility standards
 WHEN I view the source code
 THEN I find semantic HTML elements
 WHEN I view the structure of the HTML elements